-Adventure is always just around the corner in Namibia.
-Whether it’s tackling a challenging 4x4 route in a remote area, hurtling down a sand dune on a board, or sky diving above the desert, there are endless ways to experience the country with some adrenaline-inducing fun.
+Adventure tours in Namibia are always just around the corner.
+Whether it’s tackling a challenging 4×4 route in a remote area, hurtling down a sand dune on a board, or sky diving above the desert, there are endless ways to experience the country with some adrenaline-inducing fun.

 We couldn’t possibly come up with only ten incredible things to do on a Namibia safari, but here it goes…

 Dune 45 is 148 metres of burning orange sand dune in Sossusvlei.
 Hike to the top of it.
 Sit down panting.
 Watch the most amazing sunrise you’ve ever seen.

 Pack sunblock and a healthy craving for adrenaline.
 Take yourself to Swakopmund for a thrilling quadbiking joy ride through the rolling curves of the Namib desert.

 Still hungry for more?
 There are tons of thrilling activities in Swakopmund to experience.
 Sandboarding, paragliding, scenic flights; if it makes you scream from a self-inflicted adrenaline rush – you can do it in Swakopmund.
 It isn’t called the adventure capital of Namibia for nothing!

 As the second largest canyon in the world, Fish River Canyon, makes for one of the most unique hiking trails in Africa!
 Home to a range of rare wildlife, the area is simply beautiful with stunning vistas that span as far as the eye can see.
 Without a doubt, a trip to Fish River Canyon is one of Namibia’s top things to do.

 4. Etosha National Park

 Namibia’s prized national park; one of the last places in the world where the endangered species of the black rhino can still be seen!
 This 20 000 km2 portion of unspoiled Africa is dotted with rest camps which have been specially erected to give travellers a ‘surrounded by wild Africa’ experience.